 with Thanda Gumede from Zulu Tradition

 This song workshop on Sept 8th followed on from our very popular Zulu harmony singing vocal techniques workshop with Thanda earlier this year.

-Our final performance of the year was to ourselves, in the Saints and Scholars pub, on Sunday 22 July.
+We sang for ourselves in the Saints and Scholars pub, on Sunday 22 July.
 A fine time was had by all.
-See you in September!

 International Music Eisteddfod in Llangollen.